can-ates/Unite-backend/README.md

-# Unite-backend
-Back-end of community platform app

-I am currently developing spectrum chat alike app.
-Node.js
-Express.js
-MongoDB
-Mongoose
-(AS BACKEND)
-will be used throughout this my very first full stack project
+This is my very first full stack project that is spectrum like,redditish community app called UNITE

-In MVP version of this project, chat will be excluded.
- -Goal is only to allow authenticated users to create communities,
-                                      create posts and
-                                      comment posts
+Back-end was created with Node Js and MongoDB

+Main dependencies:

+Express js, Mongoose, JWT